nicoleciceron/nicoleciceron.github.io/README.md

     4.4 Select any theme that you like and click **Select Theme**

     ![theme](Images/select-theme.png)

+    > Making static website through static generators such as Jekyll is a simple and portable process.
+There are many site generators available today such as Sphinx,Hugo, AsciiDoc, etc. These tools will help you create your own functional documentation website.
+If you have time and if you want to learn more about Jekyll themes, you should consider customizing your theme.
+You can find different themes on GitHub that you can fork and play around with.

 5. Finally, you can edit your yaml file(_config.yml_) as well, to add or edit the page title and description.
 Hosting your own static page can be very easy through GitHub Pages and supported Jekyll themes.
 Since you now have the basic knwoledge of creating your web content using MarkDown, and hosting it on GitHub Pages along with Jekyll themes, you can start to learn more about **Jekyll** and potentially make your own theme for your next static website.